pamidisushma02/streaming-05-smart-smoker/README.md

 ## Screenshot

   ### Below Screen shots are that of the console showing the messages published to three queues
+  ##### This screen shot shows that the Smoker Temp is published to the first queue, Food A temp is published to the second queue
+  ##### and Food B temp is published to the third queue

 ## Console